CheddarAnalyst/CheddarAnalyst-Portfolio/README.md

 - 👋 Hi, I’m @CheddarAnalyst

-I have interest in software devlopment as well as Data Science and Machine learning.
+I have interest in software development as well as Data Science and Machine learning.
 Comfortable with Python,C,C++ Languages.
 Familiar with Jupyter / JupyterLab, GitHub, R Studio, and Watson Studio.